-The Linkenstaler Allee is the town’s grandest promenade.
+Then as now, the Linkenstaler Allee is the town’s grandest promenade.
 On one side, the river Oos and the town of shops, restaurants and steepled churches.
-On the other side, acres of grass and trees and flowers.
+On the other side, acres of grass, trees and flowers.
 In Ivan Turgenev’s spellbinding book, Smoke, this is where the ostentatious aristocrats would take their daily stroll.
 It is also where the hero walks, head down, pondering his doomed love.
 At one end of the Allee is the City Museum, which displays the history of Baden-Baden, from the Romans onwards.
-In the other direction is the Frieder Burda Museum.
-What a surprise: a modern concrete and glass building that manages to fit right into the landscape.
+Yet the town is about the present as well as the past.
+The Frieder Burda Museum is a modern concrete and glass building that manages to fit right into the landscape.
 Designed by New York architect, Richard Meier, the museum houses over 1000 works of modern art, with rotating exhibits of major international artists.

 Around the corner is the Kurhaus, one of Baden-Baden’s signature buildings.
-Built in the l820’s, it looks like it must have looked then, with white pillars and a colonnade made for strolling.
+Dating from the l820’s, it looks like it must have looked then, with white pillars and a colonnade decorated with frescos.

 In front is an elegant outdoor cafe.
 Beyond it there is plenty of space for music festivals and the Christmas market, for this is an all-season destination, with dramatic foliage in the fall, followed by cross-country skiing and cozy fireplaces in winter.

 The Kurhaus has an indoor performance space, and so the sound track of my first day was the music of Brahms and Bruckner, courtesy of a free afternoon performance by the Baden-Baden Philharmonic.
 This was just a taste: The town is known for its grand Festspielhaus, Europe’s second largest concert hall, with A-list performers like the Berlin Philharmonic.